bazel-contrib/rules_foreign_cc/README.md

 **Usage on Windows**

-When using on Windows, you should start Bazel in MSYS2 shell, as the shell script inside cmake_external assumes this.
+When using on Windows, you should start Bazel in MSYS2 shell, as the shell script inside cmake assumes this.
 Also, you should explicitly specify **make commands and option to generate CMake crosstool file**.

 The default generator for CMake will be detected automatically, or you can specify it explicitly.